jolly-io/Modeling_Customer_Churn_Prediction/README.md

 Executive Summary amd Insights:

 In this project, the objective was to build a classification model to predict a customer’s likelihood to churn for ZQ, a telecommunications company.
 Applying the data mining process to the dataset that was provided, I implemented data exploration, preprocessing and dimension reduction.
-I used a 10-fold cross-validation technique to assess model performance and determine among two models (Logistic Regression and Classification and Regression Trees (CART) which was the most useful model to deploy.
-On the basis of model performance, I decided to deploy the Logistic Regression model for the churn classification in question.
+I used a 10-fold cross-validation technique to assess model performance and determine among two models (Logistic Regression and Classification and Regression Trees (CART) which was the most effective model to deploy.
+On the basis of model performance, I decided to deploy the Logistic Regression model for the churn classification problem.
 Upon deployment I recorded, reported and interpreted the findings from the model to elicit key recommendations for our client, ZQ.
 Based on our findings and insights, I outline our managerial recommendations for our client as follows:

 - Focus on addressing the needs and concerns of senior citizens to reduce their likelihood of churn.